iamcodemaker/euca/README.md

 - Targeted DOM matching for testing.
 When testing the render function, it would be useful to compare just a small subsection of the DOM for validation (maybe using css [selectors](https://docs.rs/selectors/0.21.0/selectors/)).
+- Snapshot testing for render functions.
+In short, the DOM would be rendered and manually checked.
+A known good snapshot of this would be captured and used to detect changes during future test runs.
+These changes would then be manually evaluated to determine if this was the expected behavior or not.

 [The Elm Architecture]: https://guide.elm-lang.org/architecture/
 [many web development frameworks written in Rust]: https://github.com/flosse/rust-web-framework-comparison#frontend-frameworks-wasm